certbot/certbot/docs/using.rst

 webroot_    Y    N    | Obtains a certificate by writing to the webroot directory of  http-01_ (80)
                       | an already running webserver.
 nginx_      Y    Y    | Automates obtaining and installing a certificate with Nginx.  tls-sni-01_ (443)
-                      | Alpha release shipped with Certbot 0.9.0.
+                      | Shipped with Certbot 0.9.0.
 standalone_ Y    N    | Uses a "standalone" webserver to obtain a certificate.        http-01_ (80) or
                       | Requires port 80 or 443 to be available.
 This is useful on    tls-sni-01_ (443)
                       | systems with no webserver, or when direct integration with